Maria-Wiatr/Report_AWSD/README.md

 # Aid Worker Security BI Report

-An interactive Power BI report for exploring humanitarian security incident data from the [Aid Worker Security Database (AWSD)](https://www.aidworkersecurity.org/).
+.An interactive Power BI report for exploring humanitarian security incident data from the [Aid Worker Security Database (AWSD)](https://www.aidworkersecurity.org/).

 Built as part of a master's dissertation at NOVA Information Management School, 2026.